danilosierrac/gilbert-index/_posts/2017-04-18-tropic-mango.md

 What does this mean?
 For me, this meant choosing to live in Spanish-speaking Countries as this gave me multiple paths to success.
 How?
 Because no matter what happened on the income-generating end, I put myself in position to acquire an incredibly valuable Skill, particularly for an American, which is Spanish.
 Therefore even if I wasn’t earning USD or even earning any money at all, I was still enriching myself by being in a physical environment where I could (l)earn a skill—Spanish.
 And skills pay dividends.

 The cool thing about Tropic Mango is it almost has this feature—of putting yourself in position with multiple paths to success—built into it by default.
-As it's hard to go wrong when you're earning USD and living and working remote in a foreign country—you're exposed to so many opportunities.
+As it's hard to go wrong when you're earning USD and living and working remote in a foreign country—you're exposed to so many opportunities and your [Talent Stack](https://en.wikipedia.org/wiki/Talent_stack) multiplies.

 If we're talking meat and potatoes, there are many paths to Financial Freedom.
 You might be interested in the Tropic Mango Path because it’s a fun one.